The Science of Spray & Forget

 - Throat lozenges and mouthwashes, as a biocide

 - Over-the-counter single-application treatments for cold-sores, and fever blisters

 - Cleaners for floor and hard surfaces as a disinfectant, such as Lysol

 - Softeners for textiles

-- Wet and Forget, Spray and Forget, for clearing of algae, moss, lichens from paths, roof tiles, swimming pools, masonry, etc.
+- Moss Mould and Lichen removal products for clearing of algae, moss, lichens from paths, roof tiles, swimming pools, masonry, etc.

 Benzalkonium chloride is also used in many non-consumer processes and products, including as an active ingredient in surgical disinfection.
 A comprehensive list of uses includes industrial applications.

 An advantage of benzalkonium chloride (unlike ethanol-based antiseptics or hydrogen peroxide antiseptic), is that it does not cause a burning sensation when applied to broken skin when used correctly.